j-james/math/precalculus/classification-and-rotation-of-conics.md

 ![Rotated Axis](../assets/precalculus/classification-and-rotation-of-conics_2.svg)

-The coefficients of the new equation are obtained by making the following substitutions.
+The coefficients of the new equation are obtained by making the following substitutions.<br>
 $$ x = x' \cos{\theta} - y' \sin{\theta}\ and\ y = x' \sin{\theta} + y' \cos{\theta}$$